Base rates of pay

 Looking to hire a new VR GP for your practice?

-If your base rate has not increased after starting Term 2, 2022, you should talk to your practice manager or supervisor about increasing your base rate and any back payments.
-General Practice Supervision Australia (GPSA) have informed all their members of the increase and have advised them to backpay GP registrars who did not receive an increase to their base rate.
+If your base rate has not increased, you should talk to your practice manager or supervisor about increasing your base rate and any back payments.
+General Practice Supervision Australia (GPSA) have informed their members of the increase and applicable dates.

 What happens if I have negotiated my base rate above the NTCER minimum?
 Will I still receive an increase?